 - Broken Link Checker: this extension analyzes your website for broken links and suggests appropriate action.

-New themes for WordPress
+New themes for WordPress sites

-In addition to the numerous plugins available, WordPress has a large number of themes on offer.
+In addition to the numerous plugins available, WordPress has a large number of WordPress themes on offer.
 Themes – also known as skins or templates – determine the design of a website.
 Choosing a theme also helps highlight one particular website function.
 This means you can adjust your WordPress site to specific requirements.
 If you want to make your website accessible, then selecting the right theme is crucial.

 New themes (some free and some subject to a cost) can be downloaded from the official WordPress website.
 Further design ideas can be found on GitHub.
 The largest collection of WordPress themes is available from Themeforest, with over 6,000 different themes at a range of different prices.